iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ### Discussion

-MAPPO is often regarded as the simplest yet most potent algorithm due to its use of global information to boost the training efficiency of a centralized critic.
-While Independent Proximal Policy Optimization (IPPO) employs local information to train independent critics.
 In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
-Our conclusions are: **IPPO with global information is all you need**.
+Our conclusions are: **IPPO with global information is all you need.**

-Here we propose two conjectures:
+MAPPO is often regarded as the simplest yet most powerful algorithm due to its use of global information to boost the training efficiency of a centralized critic.
+While IPPO employs local information to train independent critics.
+According to the principle of CTDE, the centralized value function should be easier to learn and unbiased.
+Then why is IPPO, better than paradigms like MAPPO, more useful?
+We propose tree hypotheses:

+1. The independent value functions increase policy diversity and improve exploration capabilities.
+2. The independent value functions are similar to ensemble learning, making the PPO algorithm more robust in unstable multi-agent environments.
-1. Each agent having its own value function can be seen as an implicit credit assignment.
+3. Each agent having its own value function can be seen as an implicit credit assignment.

-2. The independent value functions increase policy diversity and improve exploration capabilities.
+Finally, we hope our blog post has helped you.
+We aim to let everyone know the true capabilities of IPPO, not just MAPPO.